Youth Gun Safety: A Smart Parent's Guide to Keeping Kids Safe

 Here are some guidelines for discussing firearms:

 - Remove the romance.
 Talk about how television, movies and the internet often romanticize guns, and explain how it is not reality.

 - Provide the facts.
 Talk about how many people each year are injured and killed by firearms.
 But also explain their main uses – like for the police to maintain order, for hunting and for personal protection.

 - Talk about unsafe neighborhoods in your town or city.
 Discuss unsafe neighborhoods and areas with high crime rates that your child may need to avoid.

 - Bring a buddy.
 Tell your child to use the buddy system for safety by never going anywhere alone.

 - No secrets allowed.
 Give your children a safe space to tell you about bullying or other threads of violence that they encounter.

 - Nurture a healthy respect for firearms.
 Give your child the tools to be smart around guns.
 If your family likes to go on hunting trips, for example, make sure your child knows the difference between using a rifle out in the field and leaving a rifle unloaded and locked away safely at home.

 - Know and teach children gun laws.
 Lead by example, and practice good safety habits regarding ownership and ongoing storage.

-There are a number of gun safety programs available that take a bipartisan approach to guns and the related laws.
+There are a number of youth firearm safety programs available that take a bipartisan approach to guns and the related laws.
 Rather than get political, these programs focus on safety.
 For example, the Eddie Eagle GunSafe Program teaches children that if they see a gun, they need to do these four things:

 - Don’t touch.